awsdocs/amazon-detective-user-guide/doc_source/behavior-graph-data-about.md

 Note that all extraction, modeling, and analytics of behavior graph data occurs within the context of each individual behavior graph\.

-For information about how a master account manages the member accounts in a behavior graph, see [For master Accounts: Managing the accounts in your behavior graph](https://docs.aws.amazon.com/detective/latest/adminguide/master-account-graph-management.html) in *Detective Administration Guide*\.
+For information about how an administrator account manages the member accounts in a behavior graph, see [For administrator accounts: Managing the accounts in your behavior graph](https://docs.aws.amazon.com/detective/latest/adminguide/admin-account-graph-management.html) in *Detective Administration Guide*\.

 **Topics**
 + [How Amazon Detective uses source data to populate a behavior graph](behavior-graph-population-about.md)